Introduction:

 What are the threats to the Kaas Plateau?

-Kaas Plateau, a UNESCO World Heritage Site, may be under threat Due to Illegal Construction, construction projects, and road.
+Kaas Plateau, a UNESCO World Heritage Site, may be under threat due to Illegal Construction, construction projects, and roads.

 What is the biodiversity of the Kaas Plateau?